Ottoman Empire: Young Turk movement

 The defeat and dissolution of the Ottoman Empire (1908–1922) began with the Second Constitutional Era, a moment of hope and promise established with the Young Turk Revolution.
 It restored the Constitution of the Ottoman Empire and brought in multi-party politics with a two-stage electoral system (electoral law) under the Ottoman parliament.
 The constitution offered hope by freeing the empire's citizens to modernise the state's institutions, rejuvenate its strength, and enable it to hold its own against outside powers.
 Its guarantee of liberties promised to dissolve inter-communal tensions and transform the empire into a more harmonious place.
 Instead, this period became the story of the twilight struggle of the Empire.

 Members of Young Turks movement who had once gone underground now established their parties.
-Among them "Committee of Union and Progress", and "Freedom and Accord Party" were major parties.
+Among them the Committee of Union and Progress and the Freedom and Accord Party were major parties.
 On the other end of the spectrum were ethnic parties, which included Poale Zion, Al-Fatat, and Armenian national movement organised under Armenian Revolutionary Federation.
 Profiting from the civil strife, Austria-Hungary officially annexed Bosnia and Herzegovina in 1908.
 The last of the Ottoman censuses was performed in 1914.
 Despite military reforms which reconstituted the Ottoman Modern Army, the Empire lost its North African territories and the Dodecanese in the Italo-Turkish War (1911) and almost all of its European territories in the Balkan Wars (1912–1913).
 The Empire faced continuous unrest in the years leading up to World War I, including the 31 March Incident and two further coups in 1912 and 1913.